Living Branches Blog Posts

 I’m Still Here by John Zeisel, Ph.D

-Recommended for all those who relate to persons experiencing mental impairment.
+Recommended for all those who relate to those experiencing mental impairment.
 Especially helpful for family members, those in the ministry, and care-givers.
 The emphasis is on appreciating and affirming each individual’s person-hood, while creating a healing environment and relationship with his/her remaining abilities.
 Refreshing read.
 Link to purchase.

 In Pursuit of the Sunbeam by Steve Shields and LaVrene Norton